-Great coaches and outstanding professionals should, at their root, view themselves as teachers.
-As John Wooden said, “I believe that once you’re done helping young people, your time on this earth is done“.
+Great coaches and outstanding professionals should, at their core, see themselves as teachers.
+John Wooden said it well his book, Wooden, “I believe that once you’re done helping young people, your time on this earth is done“.

 While Nick Saban is credited with being tough-nosed, relentless, and a tireless worker, he speaks at length about being a great teacher, too.

-He, his players, and his coaches all had 24 hours to celebrate the victory.
-After that, it was time to move on.
+Coach Saban turned heads when he discussed his 24-hour rule after winning his latest championship.
+He gives himself, his players, and his coaching staff 24 hours to celebrate the victory.
+That includes National Championships.
+After that, it’s time to move on.
 Time to begin the process all over again.

-If it were up to Saban, he wouldn’t celebrate at all.
+But if it were up to Saban, he wouldn’t celebrate at all.
 He admits to not enjoying the success as much as he enjoys the process.
 Winning is secondary to putting in the work, growing, and improving his craft.
+From his book:

 “Believe it or not, some people are not wired to accept success.
 They don’t really enjoy it; they are more content going back to work than reveling in success.”